 1. Overview of Gunsens

-Gunsens combines Gun Detectors, wireless SOS Buttons, and the SOS App into an AI-powered early warning system that stops shootings before the first shot—in schools, workplaces, and public spaces.
+Gunsens unites Gun Detectors, wireless SOS Buttons, and the SOS App into an AI-powered early warning system to stop shootings before the first shot—in schools, workplaces, and public spaces.

 Gunsens Key Concepts: